saros-project/saros/docs/documentation/faq.md

 select "Properties", and check the attribute "Derived".

-**Git:** To make completely sure that Saros won't mess with your precious versioning data, you might consider a folder layout where your Eclipse project(s) reside on a level below the .git folder (see below).
+**Git:** To make completely sure that Saros won't mess with your versioning data, you might consider a folder layout where your Eclipse project(s) reside on a level below the .git folder (see below).
 That's the way we organize our own source code (even though we do so for other reasons).